cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Creativity doesn’t reward effort the way execution does.

 Creativity prefers slack, not strain.
-Neuroscientists describe a relevant system called the _default mode network_ (DMN), which becomes more active when you’re at rest and thinking internally.[^3]
+Neuroscientists describe a relevant system called the _Default Mode Network_ (DMN), which becomes more active when you’re at rest and thinking internally.[^3]
 The DMN is linked to mind-wandering, memory, and our ability to recombining unrelated things into new patterns.[^4]

 In plain terms, the DMN your brain’s background “merge request” process.